jackiehjm/stx-docs/doc/source/system_configuration/openstack/enhanced-rbac-policies.rst

 The standard OpenStack RBAC roles and policies can be enhanced by updating policy configuration in individual OpenStack Services' Helm charts.  |prod|
-provides an optional set of updated policy configurations for nova, neutron, glance, cinder, keystone and horizon services that introduce two new roles ('project_admin' and 'project_readonly') and modify the capabilities of the default 'member' role.
+provides an optional set of updated policy configurations for Nova, Neutron, Glance, Cinder, Keystone and Horizon services that introduce two new roles ('project_admin' and 'project_readonly') and modify the capabilities of the default 'member' role.
 A high-level summary of the new roles' capabilities and the modified 'default' role capabilities are in the following table; a detailed